motobreath/deploy-lambda/README.md

 # deploy-lambda
-Push code, see it in Lambda
+Push code, see it in Lambda go!